weiglemc/weiglemc.github.io/_publications/bibtex.md

 ```
 # [jones-wadl20b](#jones-wadl20b)

-Shawn Jones, Alexander Nwala, Martin Klein, Michele C. Weigle, and Michael L. Nelson, "SHARI – An Integration of Tools to Visualize the Story of the Day," Presented at the ACM/IEEE JCDL 2020 Workshop on Web Archiving and Digital Libraries (WADL), August 2020.
+Shawn Jones, Alexander Nwala, Martin Klein, Michele C. Weigle, and Michael L. Nelson, "**SHARI – An Integration of Tools to Visualize the Story of the Day**," Presented at the ACM/IEEE JCDL 2020 Workshop on Web Archiving and Digital Libraries (WADL), August 2020.

 [](#jones-wadl20bBib)
 **Bibtex entry:**